euroargodev/BBP_RTQC/README.md

 The current version (30-Sep-2021) of the tests has not been presented to the community yet.

 # Set up and installation
-To work with these examples you first need to clone this repository (e.g., click [`here`](https://github.com/euroargodev/BBP_RTQC/archive/refs/heads/main.zip)).
-Unzip the file `main.zip` and you will obtain a directory called `BBP_RTQC-main`.
+To work with these examples you first need to clone this repository (i.e., `git clone https://github.com/euroargodev/BBP_RTQC.git`.
+This will create a directory called `BBP_RTQC`.
 Enter `BBP_RTQC-main` and you will find the scripts and configuration files needed.

 The file `environment.yml` allows you to recreate the `conda` environment needed for the notebooks to work.
 If you do not have `conda` installed, follow the instructions here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/.